Shop bad credit car loan rates in 60 seconds

 If you're financing a vehicle for a business, your options will be slightly different.
 For example, there are specific ABN car loans and other bad credit business loan options.

-This varies as there are three major credit rating companies in Australia that lenders use.
+What's considered a bad credit score varies as there are three major credit rating companies in Australia that lenders use.
 Each of these has its own scoring levels.

 But across all three, anything below 549 is considered ‘below average’ or a ‘low score’.